 Projections of workforce supply and demand inform programs and policies to improve the overall supply adequacy of health care workers at the national, state, and local levels.
 Such projections also help inform the career decisions of individuals interested in health care opportunities.
 An adequate supply of health care workers is required to achieve national goals of improving access to quality health services, fostering a health care workforce able to address current and emerging needs, achieving health equity, and enhancing population health.1 The projections promote efficient allocation of resources for training of health care workers and informing jobseekers about a particular health occupation or specialty.
 Training more health care workers than required (i.e., excess capacity) can have detrimental consequences for providers seeking fulfillment in their career in addition to the inefficient use of the country’s resources.
 Training too few health care workers (i.e., shortage) reduces access to care, especially for historically underserved and vulnerable populations.
 Shortages in the health workforce also increase the cost of care and contribute to burnout among existing health care workers.
 HWSM is designed to produce forecasts of supply adequacy under different scenarios, including those around improved access to care.

-The projections developed in FY 2022 used 2020 as the starting year for the projections.
+The projections developed in FY 2024 (FY24) used 2022 as the starting year for the projections.
 Projections developed in earlier years usually had a two-year lag between projections development and the starting year for modeling.
 This lag reflects the availability of key data used in modeling.
 Some data used in the projections predate the COVID-19 pandemic, which caused substantial disruption to the health care delivery system starting in 2020.
 Other data sources for 2020 and beyond occurred during the beginning of the pandemic and/or before vaccination became available.

-Population projections are a key component of modeling demand.
-For those states whose population projections were developed prior to 2021, the population projections were adjusted to account for excess deaths from the COVID-19 pandemic through December 2021.2 Adjustments were also made for a decline in births during the pandemic.3 There are still many unknowns about the long-term care needs for people with lingering symptoms from COVID-19, and the implications of delays in receiving preventive care during the pandemic.
-Though numerous studies find that the pandemic has exacerbated the already high levels of burnout among health care workers, hours worked and retirement patterns for health care workers largely are based on pre-pandemic data.4 5 6 7 8 Given the many uncertainties, HRSA is committed to updating workforce projections as new information becomes available on the potential long-term workforce implications of COVID-19 or other trends affecting supply or demand.
+Numerous studies find that the pandemic exacerbated the already high levels of burnout among health care workers.3 4 5 6 7 Hours worked and retirement patterns for health care workers are largely based on 2021 – 2022 data.
+Given the many uncertainties, HRSA is committed to updating workforce projections as new information becomes available on the potential long-term workforce implications of COVID-19 or other trends affecting supply or demand.

 For modeling, we measure both supply and demand in terms of full-time equivalents (FTEs).
 Unless otherwise specified, throughout this report demand is used synonymously with “FTE demand” and supply is used synonymously with “FTE supply”.
-One FTE is defined as 40 hours per week in professional activities, which include patient and non-patient care activities but excludes on-call hours when not providing care.9
+One FTE is defined as 40 hours per week in professional activities, which include patient and non-patient care activities but excludes on-call hours when not providing care.8

 Workforce demand is defined as the number of health care workers required to provide a level of services that will be utilized given patient health-seeking behavior, and ability and willingness to pay for health care services.
 As discussed later, demand is different from need.
 Demand reflects the level of care that people are likely to use, while need is usually a clinical definition.